 Suffield Household Hazardous Waste Collection Members assist the town by raising community awareness, and on collection day direct traffic, answer questions, and provide food for the hired crew.

 Kent Memorial Library Flowers Each week throughout the year, a member is responsible for placing an exhibit at the library’s main desk.
 Potted plants or arrangements of fresh or dried plant material may be used.

 Civic Beautification We proudly maintain gardens at the Civil War Soldiers' Monument, the bandstand on the town green, the historical marker in front of the Kent Memorial Library, and the Bridge Street island.
 Work sessions for planting, cultivating, watering, and maintenance are held weekly or as needed.

-Arbor Day Since 1965, our club has presented each fourth-grade student in Suffield with a sapling tree in conjunction with an Arbor Day program.
-An average of than 200 children receive trees each year.
-Members bag, label, and distribute the trees and the chairs give a presentation to the children detailing the planting and care of the trees.
+Arbor Day Since 1965, our Club has presented each fourth-grade student in Suffield with a sapling tree in conjunction with an Arbor Day program.
+An average of 200 children receive trees each year.
+Members bag, label, and distribute the trees and the Chairs give a presentation to the children detailing the planting and care of the trees.
 The funds for this project come from Mrs. Thomas Gallivan’s bequest to the Memorial Fund.

 Junior Gardeners This year, we plan to work with school and youth groups interested in gardening, flower arranging , and the environment.
 Our junior gardeners will gain a greater appreciation of natural world and learn new skills through hands-on activities.